xlucn/dotfiles/README.md

 stow <package name>
 ```

-with `<package name>` being the folder name for a specific program.
-There is no
+with `<package name>` being the folder name for a specific program except `system` which
+should be installed in root.

-`-t` or `-v` arguments because I am using `.stowrc` file, but do note that only
+There is no `-t` or `-v` arguments because I am using `.stowrc` file, but note that only
-since version 2.3.1 can stow expand ~/$HOME in the rc file.
+since version `2.3.1` can stow expand ~/$HOME in the rc file.
+If you are using stow
+with older versions, you have to specify the target dir argument with `-t ~` in
+the commands.

 There are some system files in `system` folder need to deploy to `/`: